Student Orientation Materials

 Self-directed neighbourhood walks

 This is a series of seven downloadable PDF guides, with accompanying maps and descriptions of each site.
-A facilitated debrief of these walks is available by contacting our Student Learning Coordinator.
+Our Student Learning Coordinator can facilitate a debrief after the walk.

 Workshop on establishing and maintaining boundaries